yifan-CodeDir/TOSEM-RLFDC/README.md

-# Improving Fault Localization using Test Cases with High Fault Diagnosis Capability
+# Automatically Learning a Precise Measurement for Fault Diagnosis Capability of Test Cases
-This repository contains a replication package for a research paper submitted to ICSE 2024.
+This repository contains a replication package for a research paper submitted to ISSTA 2024.

 ## Requirements:
 + Python 3.9.1